tribixbite/awesome/README.md

 *   [facet-rs/facet](https://github.com/facet-rs/facet) - Rust reflection, serialization, deserialization, pretty printing, etc. — the last proc macro you should need
 *   [Quozul/PicoLimbo](https://github.com/Quozul/PicoLimbo) - A lightweight Minecraft server written from scratch in Rust supporting Minecraft versions from 1.7.2 up to 1.21.11.
 *   [tensorzero/tensorzero](https://github.com/tensorzero/tensorzero) - TensorZero is an open-source stack for industrial-grade LLM applications.
 It unifies an LLM gateway, observability, optimization, evaluation, and experimentation.
-*   [rivet-dev/rivet](https://github.com/rivet-dev/rivet) - Rivet Actors: long-lived, in-memory processes.
+*   [rivet-dev/rivet](https://github.com/rivet-dev/rivet) - Rivet Actors are long-lived, in-memory processes.
 It's what you reach for when you hit the limitations of HTTP, databases, or queues.
 *   [get-convex/convex-backend](https://github.com/get-convex/convex-backend) - The open-source reactive database for app developers
 *   [cocoindex-io/cocoindex](https://github.com/cocoindex-io/cocoindex) - Data transformation framework for AI.
 Ultra performant, with incremental processing.  🌟 Star if you like it!
 *   [jsr-io/jsr](https://github.com/jsr-io/jsr) - The open-source package registry for modern JavaScript and TypeScript